zadarastorage/dockerfiles/README.md

 ```

 To create an ZCS image from the VPSA GUI, you would then select your dockerimages
 volume and the namespace/ssh.tar file.
-Afterwhich you would run a container
+After which you would run a container
 using this image.